Truebill Review: The Budget & Subscriptions Tracking App

 Do you know how many monthly subscriptions or memberships you’re signed up for?
 Truebill will analyze your automatic payments and identify all of them for you so you can decide if any are a waste of money.
 Haven’t been to the gym in five years?
 Truebill will try to cancel your bill for you.

-Truebill can also help you recoup money on your internet bill if you suffer from internet outages.
+Truebill can also help you recoup money on your internet bill if you suffer from outages.
 The app will request refunds for days your service may have been down, including your cable at top providers like Comcast.
 If Truebill is able to get you a credit from your internet provider, they’ll charge you 40% of the amount credited.

 Free credit score